abdusco/abdus.dev/src/posts/fixing-wsl2-localhost-access-issue/fixing-wsl2-localhost-access-issue.md

 Now we can make the experience better by not having to type in the full IP address everytime we want to access WSL.
 We can use the [`hosts` file][hosts] for that.
 But there's a catch: we can't just use `localhost`, because that'd break a lot of systems that rely on `localhost` working as a loopback address.
 That's why I chose `wsl` as the hostname, you're free to use something else.

-For this I've written a PowerShell script that gets the IP address of WSL instance, then creates (or updates) an entry in the `hosts` file.
+For this I've written a PowerShell script that gets the IP address of WSL instance, then adds (or updates) an entry in the `hosts` file.

 ```powershell